DeborahKurz/simple-goals-tracker-app/client/README.md

 'models.py' defines our database tables and creates relationships, back-populating, cascades, and serilization rules so tables seamlessly interact with each other.

 ##### seed.py
 'seed.py' allows us to use seed the database with random (and non coherent) data.
 5 users will be created, along with 10 goals, and 30 tasks (assigned randomly to the 5 users and 10 goals).
+Currently the code that seeds the database is commented out.
+This allows a user to run the following command in the terminal and have an empty project:
+     ```console
+        python server/seed.py
+    ```
+To seed the database with random data, uncomment all the code in the seed.py file and then run the following command (this will delete any data you have previously added to the app):
+    ```console
+        python server/seed.py
+    ```

 ### I hope you enjoy this simple goals-tracker application!